15% off school holiday breaks

 Hotel Berghof is a lovely traditional Tyrolean hotel.
 It's a great choice for all thanks to the facilities which include indoor squash and tennis courts and a games room with billiards and video games.
-There is also free use of the sauna, steam room, hot tub and fitness room.
+There is also free use of the sauna, steam room and fitness room.

 Inside, the hotel is warm and welcoming with large rooms and a mix of modern and traditional décor.
 The two restaurants are beautifully decorated with wood-lined walls, carvings and partitioned eating areas.
 The lounge is an ideal place to unwind by an open fire and enjoy the regular live music after you meal.